 U.S. citizens may enter Colombia without a visa and remain in the country for a maximum of 90 days per trip.
 You may be asked to provide proof of onward travel.

 The process for residency is fairly simple and straightforward, with low income and investment requirements.
 Colombia offers some of the world’s easiest residency options, with the least amount of red tape.

 A temporary visa in this country is usually valid for one to three years.
-For permanent residency, the investment value is just under US$200,000 at this time.
+For permanent residency, the investment value is just under US$150,000.

-The pensioner visa (retirement visa) is intended for a retiree who receives a pension from a public or private company or the government (Social Security).
+The Colombian pensioner visa (retirement visa) is intended for a retiree who receives a pension from a public or private company or the government (Social Security).

-Finally, the property owner or business proprietor visa, which requires investing in your own business or in your share of a business.
+The property owner or business proprietor visa requires investing in your own business or in your share of a business.
 You can also qualify for this visa by making a property investment in Colombia.

-Our advice is to obtain a residency permit as soon as you firm up your interest in the country.
+Our advice is to obtain a Colombian residency permit as soon as you firm up your interest in the country.
 Not having a residency card creates hassles for banking, business, and utilities.

 Residency in Colombia can lead to a second passport and dual citizenship.